PaulBoss/seone/README.md

 # Test program for the SE-One cartridge

-This is a small MSX-DOS utility for using the SE-One cartrigde.
+This is a small MSX-DOS utility for using the SE-One cartridge.

 Usage: seone command